MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/update-firmware.md

 ## Automated firmware updates with Storage Spaces Direct

 Windows Server 2016 includes a Health Service for Storage Spaces Direct deployments (including Microsoft Azure Stack solutions).
 The main purpose of the Health Service is to make monitoring and management of your hardware deployment easier.
-As part of its management functions, it has the capability to roll-out drive firmware across an entire cluster without taking any workloads off-line or incurring down-time.
+As part of its management functions, it has the capability to roll-out drive firmware across an entire cluster without taking any workloads offline or incurring downtime.
 This capability is policy-driven, with the control in the admin’s hands.

 Using the Health Service to roll-out firmware across a cluster is very simple and involves the following steps:

 -   Identify what HDD and SSD devices you expect to be part of your Storage Spaces Direct cluster
 -   List those drives in the Supported Components xml file

--   Identify the firmware versions you expect those drives to have in the Supported Components xml (including locations of the firmware images)
+-   Identify the firmware versions you expect those drives to have in the Supported Components xml (including location paths of the firmware images)
 -   Upload the xml file to the cluster DB

 At this point, the Health Service will inspect and parse the xml and identify any drives that do not have the desired firmware version deployed.
 It will then proceed to re-direct I/O away from the affected drives – going node-by-node – and updating the firmware on them.
 A Storage Spaces Direct cluster achieves resiliency by spreading data across multiple server nodes; it is possible for the health service to isolate an entire node worth of drives for updates.
 Once a node updates, it will initiate a repair in Storage Spaces, bringing all copies of data across the cluster back in sync with each other, before moving on to the next node.
+It is expected and normal for Storage Spaces to transition to a "degraded" mode of operation while firmware is rolled out.

 To ensure a stable roll-out and sufficient validation time of a new firmware image, there exists a significant delay between the updates of several servers.
 Per default, the Health Service will wait 7 days before updating the 2<sup>nd</sup> server.
 Any subsequent server (3<sup>rd</sup>, 4<sup>th</sup>, …) updates with a 1 day delay.
 Should an administrator find the firmware to be unstable or otherwise undesirable, she can stop further roll-out by the health service at any time.
 If the firmware has been previously validated and a quicker roll-out is desired, these default values can be modified from days, to hours or minutes.